 - Review sight words prior to reading a story.

 - Point out sight words in a story.

 - Read books that are below the child’s reading level commonly referred to as easy reading.

 - Playing sight word games provide a child with both an educational and entertaining activity.
-Playing Erudition™, bingo, concentration and pairs with sight words are very popular activities.
+Playing concentration, old maid and pairs with sight words are also fun activities.

 - The following writing activities also help children learn sight words.

 - Take spelling tests (boring).

 - Create sight word cards and place them on the refrigerator.